chvonrohr/k8s-cicd/25-k8s-project/slides.md

 # Our project with Kubernetes

-> A Deployment schedules PODs with one purpose.

 ----

 ## Agenda:

 1. create and use namespace
-2. create kubernetes manifests
+2. create kubernetes manifests <small>for backend, frontend, crawler, scheduler, database and queue</small>
 3. apply to local cluster
 4. apply to google cluster